 Given all the factors, our schedule called for six months of activity — not just three — to be able to complete the project.
 The desire to finish before winter weather put the optimal kick-off time in June.
 That’s when we started executing forward.

 So, what if we would have planned backward just three months?
 It would have spelled trouble for all parties involved.
 Missed deadlines can cost developers, businesses and organizations time, money and even their reputation.
 Building occupants can be at best slightly inconvenienced or at worst completely unable to do business.

 If bad weather had set in before the project was done, the work would have slowed considerably or been halted completely.
 Or, some sort of shelter would have been required for the painters to work in, which would have added to the project length and cost.

 Whether they’re working on a more straightforward new build or a trickier renovation, our project managers take a proactive approach to scheduling with the appropriate stakeholders.
 For us, the schedule is not a one-and-done endeavor; it’s a living, working tool.
 With any project plan, it’s important to update (at least monthly), to look at progress against the schedule and, when necessary, to redirect time, money or resources.

 Real Projectives® clients feel confident that their designated project managers have an eye on the schedule going forward, even as they plan backward.

 Are you facing a project deadline and need reliable support?
-For more information on project management from start to finish, or the range of services Real Projectives® offers clients, browse some of our other articles — or give us a call at 888.357.7342.
+For more information on construction development project management from start to finish, or the range of services Real Projectives® offers clients, browse some of our other articles — or give us a call at 888.357.7342.